 Believe it or not, farming has a long tradition in this desert landscape.
 One of our unique Las Cruces museums, the New Mexico Farm & Ranch Heritage Museum, traces 3,000 years of farming and ranching history in this area.
 This interactive museum has more than 600,000 square feet of exhibits on topics like agricultural heritage, livestock and the evolution of equipment and techniques for farming and ranching.
 It also hosts special events during the year, such as a traditional blessing of the fields and Cowboy Days.

 A reminder that this area was not always so peaceful, Fort Selden was established in 1865 to protect the Mesilla Valley from Apache raiders and outlaws.
-Situated along the Rio Grande, it housed U.S. Infantry and Calvary units.
+Situated along the Rio Grande, it housed U.S. Infantry and Cavalry units.
 Abandoned in 1891, Fort Selden State Monument today features the ruins of its adobe buildings and exhibits that explain the close connection between frontier living and military protection.

 Catch a spectacular show at Southern New Mexico's premier performing arts venue.
 The Rio Grande Theatre features a variety of performances throughout the year including concerts, plays, musicals, comedy and variety shows.
 Check their schedule to see what performances are happening during your visit.

 The Las Cruces Museum of Art features over 4,000 square feet of gallery space.
 With juried, traveling, invitational, national and international exhibits, the museum offers a wide-ranging calendar of events, lectures, tours, musical performances and art classes for students and adults.
 Admission is free.